yue/wey/README.md

 The Slack APIs are not really friendly for third party client apps, to implement OAuth we have to first develop a small web app, and then ask your team's admin to manually add the app to your team.

-We can not just let you login with your email and password like the official app.
+As workaround Wey can read Slack tokens from system keychain, which are written to by the official Slack desktop app.
+So to login with Wey, you need to login with the official Slack desktop app first.

+Wey can not silently read the system keychain, you will be explicitly prompted by the system when using Wey to read Slack tokens.

-Currently to use Wey you have to acquire a [token from Slack][token], which is a deprecated feature and some teams have disabled it.
+Another way to login is to acquire a [token from Slack][token], which is a deprecated feature and some teams have disabled it.

 ## Performance bottleneck